czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

-## Lecture 3: Time Value of Money and Fixed Interest Rate Mortgage Loans
+## Lecture 3: Time Value of Money and Fixed Rate Mortgages

 - Time Value of Money